 Arc Flash and Blast Hazards per NFPA 70E

-What is ARC FLASH and why is arc flash dangerous?
+What is ARC FLASH and why it's dangerous?

 When an electric current passes through air between ungrounded conductors or between ungrounded conductors and grounded conductors, the temperatures can reach 35,000°F. Exposure to these extreme temperatures both burns the skin directly and causes ignition of clothing, which adds to the burn injury.
 The majority of hospital admissions due to electrical accidents are from arc flash burns, not from shocks.
 Each year more than 2000 people are admitted to burn centers with severe arc flash burns.
 Arc flashes can and do kill at distances of 3 m (10 ft).

-What is ARC BLAST and why is arc blast dangerous?
+What is ARC BLAST and why it's dangerous?

 The tremendous temperatures of the arc cause the explosive expansion of both the surrounding air and the metal in the arc path.
 For example, copper expands by a factor of 67,000 times when it turns from a solid to a vapor.
 The danger associated with this expansion is one of high pressures, sound, and shrapnel.
 The high pressures can easily exceed hundreds or even thousands of pounds per square foot, knocking workers off ladders, rupturing eardrums, and collapsing lungs.
 The sounds associated with these pressures can exceed 160 dB.
 Finally, material and molten metal is expelled away from the arc at speeds exceeding 1600 km/hr (700 mph), fast enough for shrapnel to completely penetrate the human body.